Strategies to attract and retain Millennial and Gen Z travelers

 - Join global distribution networks to expand your reach.

-- Engage in seasonal campaigns that connect with Gen Z and their love of bargains.
+- Participate in seasonal campaigns that connect with Gen Z and their love for deals.

 - Use tools like Email Booster to activate your database with automated email marketing strategies.

-Young travelers are not just looking for a room: they want a tailored experience.
-They are willing to pay more for extras that they feel are created exclusively for them and that add value and authenticity.
+Young travelers are not just looking for a room: they want a tailor-made experience.
+They are willing to pay more for extras that feel exclusively created for them and that provide value and authenticity.

 What can you do?

 - Use technology to personalize the entire guest journey.
-Platforms such as Civitfun, part of HBX Group, allow you to digitize and automate key moments such as online check-in and room selection, as well as collect data that helps personalize pre-arrival communication and the experience.
+Platforms like Civitfun, part of HBX Group, allow you to digitize and automate key moments such as online check-in and room selection, as well as collect data that helps personalize pre-arrival communication and the experience.

-- It offers personalized extras such as wellness kits, gastronomic routes or packages to disconnect from your cell phone.
+- Offer personalized extras such as wellness kits, gastronomic routes, or packages to disconnect from mobile phones.

-- Highlight your eco-friendly options: refillable amenities, carbon footprint offsetting, etc.
+- Highlight your eco-friendly options: refillable amenities, carbon footprint compensation, etc.

 5. Build loyalty through shared values

-Forget traditional points programs.
-Millennials and Gen Z are loyal to brands that reflect their values, especially on topics such as sustainability, inclusion and community.
+Forget about traditional points programs.
+Millennials and Gen Z are loyal to brands that reflect their values, especially in areas such as sustainability, inclusion, and community.

 What can you do?